 We, often unwittingly, shape our retelling of the past to reflect how we see the past and ourselves in general.

-We collapse together discreet events, we invent dialogue, etc., not to deceive but to in an effort to bring the past into our current experience of ourselves.
+We collapse together discreet events, we invent dialogue, etc., not to deceive but in an effort to bring the past into our current experience of ourselves.

 Understanding the biblical story of the exodus as a mnemo-narrative, Maeir argues, helps explain why there is no archaeological support for it–even though an event of this magnitude could not stay in hiding for long.